 - A Supply Chain MBA who will go back to his B-school profs with the message that technology can assist lean, which can help sell today’s tech-savvy students on the importance of learning lean.

 These are just a few of many contacts from a very busy week.
 Next week is a webinar on lean and then it’s on to the Association for Manufacturing Excellence (AME) conference in Jacksonville in November with the same message.
 AME is the largest lean conference in the world.
 We’ll be the only “lean with technology” organization exhibiting.
-Stop by our booth and let us show you what we do.
+Stop by our booth and let us show you what we do or contact us today for more information.